loopccoew/Buffer_2.0/Project- Allot Easy/README.md

 - pandas (for handling of csv data)
 - csv  (for reading and writing to csv file)
 - pywebio (for GUI)
-- flask (for deployment of the web app)
+- flask (for building the web application)

 ---
 ### What's next?